-The answer to the Easy Part of the problem of irreversibility lies in the first eight bullet points, which make plausible the typical tendency for a system to evolve towards higher entropy in the future.
+The answer to the Easy Part of the problem of irreversibility lies in the first eight bullet points, which make plausible the hypothesis of the typical tendency for a system to evolve to higher entropy towards the future.
 Even though microstates are ``created equal,'' macrostates are not.
 Their volumes are disproportionate and uneven.
 Macrostates with higher entropy have much larger volume in the energy shell.
-Moreover, by far the largest macrostate is that of thermal equilibrium.
-It is plausible that, unless the dynamics is extremely contrived, a typical microstate starting from a medium-entropy macrostate will find its way through larger and larger macrostates and eventually arrive at thermal equilibrium.
-That is a process where a system gradually increases in entropy until it reaches the entropy maximum.\footnote{Boltzmann's original H-theorem \citep{boltzmann2012lectures}[1898] is an attempt to show this. \cite{lanford1975time} produces an exact result for a simple system of hard spheres where the Boltzmann equation is shown to be satisfied for a short duration of time and hence Boltzmann entropy is shown to be increasing towards the future.
-However, it is plausible that the equation continues to be valid and Boltzmann entropy continues to rise afterwards.} Of course, for the actual universe, there can be exceptions to the entropy increase, such as short-lived decrease of entropy.
+Furthermore, the largest macrostate is by far that of thermal equilibrium.
+It is plausible that, unless the dynamics are extremely contrived, a typical microstate starting from a medium-entropy macrostate will find its way through larger and larger macrostates and eventually arrive at thermal equilibrium.
+That is a process in which a system's entropy gradually increases until it reaches the entropy maximum.\footnote{Boltzmann's original H-theorem \citep{boltzmann2012lectures}[1896] is an attempt to show this. \cite{lanford1975time} produces an exact result for a simple system of hard spheres where the Boltzmann equation is shown to be satisfied for a short duration of time, and hence, Boltzmann entropy is shown to be increasing towards the future.
+However, it is plausible that the equation continues to be valid and Boltzmann entropy continues to rise afterwards.} Of course, for the actual universe, there can be exceptions to the entropy increase, such as short-lived fluctuations in which entropy decreases.